SYDNEY’S LGBTIQ BARS, CLUBS AND PARTIES

 Hip Hop/RnB lovers unite at Swagger.
 Sway to your favourite tracks until the early AM.
 Get Swagger party details here.

-CHiCK events happen every first Friday of each month at Slide bar on Oxford Street.
-Its a busy themed event for girls who love girls, and features sexy vocal house music from iconic female DJs.
+CHiCK events are for girls who love girls, featuring sexy vocal house music from iconic female DJs.
 Check out CHiCK's Facebook page for the next party announcement.

 Popular with the bear community, Honey parties are fun, friendly events with a masculine vibe.
 See the Honey website here.